Skip to content

 Onboarding intent

-What do you want to do?
-Six illustrated tiles (Support, Sales, Fundraising, Marketing, Project Management, HR) replace a feature checklist.
-The shape of the product reorganizes around the answer.
+We ask what you want to do, not which features to enable.
+Six illustrated intents (Support, Sales, Fundraising, Marketing, Project Management, HR) replace a feature checklist, and the product reshapes around the answer.

 2. 02 / 04Trailhead in-context